will-moore/will-moore.github.io/_posts/2017-09-19-omero-install-testing-with-docker.md

 <img src="{{ site.baseurl }}/images/docker_horizontal_large.png" style="width:246px; margin:20px"/>

-The OME team, particularly Jean-Marie, have been working hard on improving the OMERO install docs.
+The OME team, particularly Jean-Marie and Simon, have been working hard on improving the OMERO install docs.

 We have a set of [install scripts](https://github.com/ome/omero-install/tree/develop/linux)